jdb130496/code-snippets/README.md

 Rust codes have been compiled using cargo builds (projects) as they involved new crates.
 Hence could not be compiled directly using rustc.
 I have not explored workarounds which may make it possible to compile Rust source via rustc.

-For those not initiated with git procedures:
+I have not focussed on code optimisations much (dll and exe file sizes may seem quite big compared to the sources), but rather on exploring how features can be used in a novel way with Excel.

+For those not initiated with git procedures that can be accomplished using git command - I recommend following git dcoumentation or ride on the back of any AI chatbot - I have learned that way (being myself from commerce domain).
+Some git commands:

-I have used command prompt (powershell / windows cmd (default)) etc. for all git commands.
-There are few GUI based git management software are available - many are free - You can chek out google to find out more.
+Before that, just a small note: I have used command prompt (powershell / windows cmd (default)) etc. for all git commands.
+There are a few GUI based git management software available - many are free - You can google to find out more.

 When using command prompt, following may be useful guide: